Mindful Eating and Movement for GERD: Small Habits, Big Relief

 Breathing as a Hidden GERD Tool

-How Breathing Patterns Affect Reflux
+How Does Breathing Affect GERD?

 Diaphragmatic breathing, also called belly breathing, helps restore balance.